* Average is based on banks tracked on MyBankTracker.com.

 Like most loans and lines of credit, mortgages require that borrowers have a solid credit history -- evidence that borrowers have the ability to repay their debt.
 A high credit score, produced by the data on your credit reports, signals that you’ve managed credit responsibly and you’re likely to qualify for more loans.

-Additionally, your credit score will help a lender determine the interest rate on your mortgage.
+Additionally, your credit score will help a lender determine the mortgage rates offered to you.
 Borrowers with better credit scores tend to qualify for lower mortgage rates.

 Before you apply for a mortgage, it is important to review your credit history and take the time to improve your credit score.
 In addition to increasing your chances of qualifying for a mortgage, a good credit score could mean better rates.